MicrosoftDocs/visualstudio-docs/subscriptions/subscription-removed.md

 + Benefits with a fixed length

   Many of the benefits provided by our partners are offers that have a fixed length.
-If you've activated them prior to the removal of your subscription, many of them will be unaffected and will remain available to you until the end of their normal term.
+If you've activated them prior to the removal of your subscription, many of them are unaffected and remain available to you until the end of their normal term.
 If you've been accessing those benefits through the subscriber portal, you need to access them directly on the partner site.
 For example, let's say you received a Pluralsight subscription as part of a Visual Studio subscription.
 When your Visual Studio subscription is removed, you still have any remaining time on the training subscription, but you need to sign in to Pluralsight's website directly.

-+ Benefits that require authentication
++ Benefits that require sign-in for each use are no longer available.

-  If you're using a benefit that's authenticated every time you sign in to Visual Studio, it isn't available if your subscription is removed.

-+ Benefits not previously activated

-  Upon removal of your subscription, you lose the ability to activate any additional benefits.
++ Upon removal of your subscription, you lose the ability to activate any more benefits.

+## Visual Studio subscription assignments deleted by Microsoft

+If you're a subscriptions admin, you might occasionally see in your dashboard that Microsoft has removed a subscription.
+The reason says that the account is closed.

+### Why an account may be removed

++ Subscribers request closure of their Microsoft accounts.
+If a subscriber requests closure of a Microsoft account (MSA), subscriptions associated with that MSA are removed.
+For more information including important things to consider before closing an account, see [How to close your Microsoft account](https://support.microsoft.com/account-billing/how-to-close-your-microsoft-account-c1b2d13f-4de6-6e1b-4a31-d9d668849979).
++ Subscribers are removed from Azure Active Directory tenant.
+Subscriptions can automatically assign subscriptions through an Azure Active Directory group.
+When they're removed from the group, their subscriptions are removed.

+### What happens when the account is closed?

+If the subscription is removed, the subscriber loses access to the subscription.
+If a subscriber is removed from an Azure AD group, their subscription information is permanently removed within 180 days.
+If a subscriber closes their MSA, their information is removed immediately.

 ## Support resources